Skip to content

 -c --checkout-target Branch point for PR (default: HEAD~1)

--p --parent Parent ChangeSpec name (overrides auto-detection from current branch).
-Must be an existing ChangeSpec in the active project file or archive — if it does not resolve, the PARENT field is omitted with a warning.
+-p --parent Parent Patch name (overrides auto-detection from current branch).
+Must be an existing Patch in the current ProjectSpec or its archive — if it does not resolve, the PARENT field is omitted with a warning.
 Never pass a VCS ref (e.g., origin/main, p4head).

--s --status ChangeSpec status for PRs (wip, draft, ready).
+-s --status Patch status for PRs (wip, draft, ready).
 Overrides $SASE_PR_STATUS; default is draft.

 -t --type Commit method — accepts full names or short aliases (see table below)